arielrando/simple-key-value-system/README.md

 To consult the value of a specific key, you must enter http://localhost:8080/api/keyvalue/'key', where 'key' would be the key that we want to consult.
 If we enter a key that does not exist, we will be returned an error message and a 404 status

+## testing the api

+It is possible to run some tests on the api, for this we need to open a console on the project folder and execute the command "npm test".
+This will execute different tests to see that the expected results of the api are fulfilled.

 ## Technical considerations

 The challenge indicates that the creation and modification of keys/values should be done through websocket, this is possible and also if the site is opened from different browsers (or private sessions), when a modification of a key / value is made This modification can be seen in real time, if it is a creation or elimination, it will be notified in the other instance of said change.